 However, this review of eligible studies did not find research on the long-term effects of St. John’s wort on severe depression.

 The authors also advised caution against accepting the results wholesale, as the herb has adverse effects that many of the studies did not consider.

-St John’s wort can also interfere with the effects of antidepressant medication, meaning that it may make symptoms worse or reduce the effectiveness of conventional treatment.
+St John’s wort can also interfere with the effects of antidepressant medication, meaning that it

 While St. John’s wort might help some people, it does not show consistently beneficial effects.